rkaczorek/gpspanel/README.md

 WantedBy=multi-user.target
 ```

-The above service files assumes you copied the gpspanel directory to /opt, so change it to directory you installed gpspanel to on your target system.
+The above service files assumes you copied the gpspanel directory to [directory] - replace **directory** with real path to gpspanel to on your system.
 The user is also specified as **astroberry** and must be changed to your username.

 Copy the gpspanel.service file to **/etc/systemd/system**: